algorandfoundation/algokit-cli/docs/features/init.md

 ### Answers

 Answers to specific template prompts can be provided with the `--answer key value` option, which can be used multiple times for each prompt.
-Quotes can be used for values with spaces e.g. `--answer author_name "Al Gorand"`
+Quotes can be used for values with spaces e.g. `--answer author_name "Algorand Foundation"`

 To find out the key for a specific answer you can either look at `.copier-answers.yml` in the root folder of a project created via `algokit init` or in the `copier.yaml` file of a template repo e.g. for the [beaker template](https://github.com/algorandfoundation/algokit-beaker-default-template/blob/main/copier.yaml)

 ## Non-interactive project initialization

 By combining a number of options it is possible to initialize a new project without any interaction.
-For example to create a project named `my-smart-contract` using the `beaker` template, no git, no bootstrapping, the author name of `Al Gorand`, and defaults for all other values you could execute the following.
+For example to create a project named `my-smart-contract` using the `beaker` template, no git, no bootstrapping, the author name of `Algorand Foundation`, and defaults for all other values you could execute the following.

-`algokit init -n my-smart-contract -t beaker --no-git --no-bootstrap --answer author_name "Al Gorand" --defaults`
+`algokit init -n my-smart-contract -t beaker --no-git --no-bootstrap --answer author_name "Algorand Foundation" --defaults`

 Which outputs